Why You Should Never Keep Your Phone in the Glove Compartment

 The glove compartment is basically the pantry of your car.
 It’s a convenient—albeit, sometimes messy—place to store all of your driving essentials: insurance information, the vehicle’s owner’s manual, snacks, napkins, hand sanitizer, the list goes on.
 But that list should never include your cell phone.

-The problem is, leaving your phone in your glove compartment can do serious damage to the device.
+The problem is, leaving your phone in your glove compartment can cause serious damage to the device.
 You’re more likely to forget to take your phone with you when you get out of the car if it’s stored in a place you can’t see it, leaving it vulnerable to extreme temperatures.
 Exposing your phone to excess heat (around 35˚C or higher) can lead to data loss, corruption, and even permanent battery damage, TIME reports, and a parked car left in 35˚ heat can warm up to 46˚C in just an hour.
 That means even if your car is left in hot temperatures that don’t reach 35˚C, the interior of your car could still reach that harmful threshold.
 Storing your phone in the glove compartment doesn’t save it from that heat.
 In fact, that could make it worse.

 Safe driving solutions

 So how can you drive around with your phone and keep yourself and your device safe at the same time?
 If you have an iPhone, use the “Do Not Disturb While Driving” feature, which prevents notifications from popping up while you drive and can send an automatic response to texts explaining that you’re driving.
 (One study found that this feature is actually effective for drivers.)
 Apps like LifeSaver can also block texts and calls and even reward you for driving safely.
 The simplest option is to turn it off altogether.
-(Here are more tricks to keep yourself from texting and driving.)

 However, apps don’t solve the problem of where to store your device while you drive.
 That’s where smartphone car mounts come in.
 Mounts are both a secure place to store your phone while your text-blocking apps are turned on and a safe way to use your phone as a GPS when necessary.
 Wirecutter ranked the iOttie Easy One Touch 4 as the best smartphone mount for most drivers.
 It can hold any size phone, and you can choose from a dash/windshield mount, a CD-slot mount, and an air-vent mount.